-Beginning in 2015, the S.C.
-Department of Education requires that all eleventh graders take a career readiness assessment.
+Beginning in 2015, the South Carolina Department of Education requires that all eleventh graders take a career readiness assessment.

-Beginning 2017, the S.C.
-Department of Education encourages students to take either the SAT or ACT at no cost to the student, during the school day.
+Beginning 2017, the South Carolina Department of Education encourages students to take either the SAT or ACT at no cost to the student, during the school day.
 Each of these assessments will be administered on designated school days in the spring.

-Four high school courses have a state-mandated End-of-Course (EOC) exams which count for 20% of the student's final grade in the course.
+Four high school courses have a state-mandated End-of-Course (EOC) exams which count for 20 percent of the student's final grade in the course.
 Courses with EOC exams are: